jthing/sicl-hugo/content/posts/Clappers.md

 {{< figure src="/images/SICL-Structure.svg" >}}

 That is a basic outline of how I laid things out at present.
-Clash and Clover are just Mocks for now.
+Clash is just a Mock for now.
 The real development effort is put into Clector and Massa.